How Azure Data Factory Can Help Process Huge Files

 - We transformed the data with additional schema changes to match the client’s requirements.

 The PoC showed that it was now easy for the client to run analyses on structured data using their preferred Microsoft BI tools.
-It also proved to agbe surprisingly cost-efficient compared to any conventional solution.
-Below is a high-level architectural diagram showing the entire workflow.
+It also proved to be surprisingly cost-efficient compared to any conventional solution.

 With no code needed we can set up the pipelines in Azure, set the source and destination, and voila we have the solution ready to go.